Biden pledges 'relentless diplomacy' on global challenges

 “We will choose to build a better future.
 We, you and I, we have the will and capacity to make it better.
 Ladies and gentlemen, we cannot afford to waste any more time,” he said.
 "We can do this.”

 Biden planned to limit his time at the United Nations due to coronavirus concerns.
-He was to meet with Australian Prime Minister Scott Morrison later Tuesday while in New York before shifting the rest of the week's diplomacy to virtual and Washington settings.
+He met with Australian Prime Minister Scott Morrison in New York following his speech, but was set to shift the rest of the week's diplomacy to virtual and Washington settings.

+Morrison and Biden did not comment on the flap with the French when they appeared briefly before the media at the start of their meeting.
+Morrison, however, praised Biden for understanding the complexities of the situation in the Indo-Pacific.

 At a virtual COVID-19 summit Biden is hosting Wednesday, leaders will be urged to step up vaccine-sharing commitments, address oxygen shortages around the globe and deal with other critical pandemic-related issues.